mindsandthings/Obsidian_Repo/periodic/Daily reminders.md

 # Socialization/job
 * Wed, Sep 14, 2022: I would like to close out conversations with people, to make sure they feel heard.
 I would also like to not take up too much space or time wrapping somethign up.
 I would like to reply to people when they ask me a question, even if it's late.
+* remember to socialize more with your fellow students and other non-leaders

 # Michael